 The MIM-MM and FAR-BWF groups have jointly developed Tech 3352 for the transport of identifiers (in particular ISRC) in BWF chunks.
 EBUCore defines the xml schema of the new EBU Audio Definition Model (ADM) specified in Tech 3364 (also published as ITU BS.2076-0.

 The SCAIE project members have played a key role in developing two new MPEG7 specifications, namely the AVDP (audio-visual description profile) and it reference implementation, respectively in part 9 and 11 of the MPEG7 specification.
 EBU has published AVDP publishing guidelines and is maintaining a list of tools for automatic metadata extraction.

 EBU Technical is promoting the use of semantic web technologies and linked data in broadcasting production.
-It is foreseen that, in a not so distant future, semantic web technologies will penetrate media production deeply as a mechanims to manipulate business objects as web resources, harmonise metadata formats in the form of triples, and enhance data exchange and search through common storage structures such as triple stores (and associated powerful search patterns and engines).
+The prediction of EBU T&I that semantic web technologies would be part of broadcasting to manipulate business objects as web resources, harmonise metadata formats in the form of triples, and enhance data exchange and search through common storage structures such as triple stores (and associated powerful search patterns and engines), is becoming a reality.